 The museum’s two live-in residents—Ginger and Gary—greeted me as soon as I stepped through the doors.
 Both Ginger and Gary are retired racing greyhounds who now live at the museum.
 After giving each of them a few friendly scratches behind the ears, I headed into the museum’s theater to watch a quick film about the history of greyhound racing.

 Afterward I wandered the galleries learning about the history of the sport, which originates as far back as ancient Egypt.
-There were so many elements of greyhound racing I had never heard of or thought about.
+I had never heard of or thought about so many elements of greyhound racing.
 For instance, I learned that the racing dog’s muzzles have white tips to make it easier for judges to determine a race’s winner.

 I was also delighted to learn that each year more than 18,000 retired greyhounds like Ginger and Gary are adopted by families across the country.